Prabuddha747/PixelAiBot/README.md

 # 🌐 Pixel AI Web Interface
-HOSTED WEBSITE ON VErCEL- https://pixel-ai-bot.vercel.app/
+HOSTED WEBSITE ON VERCEL- https://pixel-ai-bot.vercel.app/ (IT MIGHT SHOW DELAY BECAUSE AFTER HOSTING PLEASE GIVE IT SOLID 15 MIN AFTER CLICKING START REGONISATION OR YOU CAN JUST CHECK IT'S WORKING BY SIMPLY CLICKING SUBMIT BUTTON WITH EMPTY INFO)

 Welcome to the **Pixel AI Web Interface**!
 This is a dynamic, interactive web-based dashboard for Pixel AI, crafted with JavaScript, HTML, and CSS.
 Enjoy real-time updates on essential details like internet connectivity, battery level, local weather, and more—all while personalizing your experience!